rjashby/Wheres-My-Sammich/Project-Log.md

 11:29 - WIP - Still coding along with tutorial

-12:05 - WIP - Stop for food break.
+12:05 pm - WIP - Stop for food break.

 3:00 - WIP - Still sick with Covid - Spent an extra couple hours lying down and drinking fluids.
 Trying my best.
 Back at it.